oracle/cloud-native-devops-workshop/microservices/CloudNative100.md

     ![](images/100/Picture100-1.png)

-- **IMPORTANT** - Under my services, ***ask your instructor*** which **Region** to select from the drop down list, and click on the **My Services** button. ***NOTE***: In this example we are selecting "Public Cloud Services - EMEA," but your data center may vary.
+- **IMPORTANT** - Under my services, select from the drop down list the correct data center and click on **My Services**.
+If you are unsure of the data center you should select, and this is an in-person training event, ***ask your instructor*** which **Region** to select from the drop down list.
 If you received your account through an Oracle Trial, your Trial confirmation email should provide a URL that will pre-select the region for you.

     ![](images/100/Picture100-2.png)